Happy Vegannie

 • Remove from the oven and let the bread cool down for 10 minutes.

-• Melt 2 tbsp margarine and brush the bread with it.
+• Melt 2 tablespoon margarine and brush the bread with it.
 Coat with some sugar.

 • Keep the bread in an air-tight container to prevent it from drying up.
 It's recommended to heat the bread up in the microwave for 10-15 seconds (in case you want it to be a little warm and extra soft).